Chenereilles, Loire

 Chenereilles (/fr/; Chanarelhas) is a commune in the Loire department in central France.
 It lies within the historical region of Forez and is part of the Loire Forez Agglomération.

 Geography

 The commune is located in the arrondissement of Montbrison and the canton of Montbrison.
+According to INSEE, Chenereilles belongs to the functional urban area (aire d’attraction) of Saint-Étienne.
 Elevation ranges from 428 to 749 metres above sea level, for an area of 8.97 km².
-According to INSEE, Chenereilles belongs to the functional urban area (aire d’attraction) of Saint-Étienne.

 Administration

 The commune is administered by a municipal council headed by the mayor.
 For the 2020–2026 term the mayor is Roland Bost.